MicrosoftDocs/sdk-api/sdk-api-src/content/winioctl/ne-winioctl-storage_bus_type.md

 ### -field BusTypeSas

 Serial Attached SCSI (SAS) bus.

-<b>Windows Server 2003:  </b>This is not supported before Windows Server 2003 with SP1.
+**Windows Server 2003:**  This is not supported before Windows Server 2003 with SP1.

 ### -field BusTypeSata

 SATA bus.

-<b>Windows Server 2003:  </b>This is not supported before Windows Server 2003 with SP1.
+**Windows Server 2003:**  This is not supported before Windows Server 2003 with SP1.

 ### -field BusTypeSd